 - Place pot on stove.

-- Add the veggies and heat them for about 8-10 minutes.
+- Add the veggies and heat them for about 8-10 minutes while stirring.

-- Season with salt, pepper and 1 teaspoon of oregano.
-Add a Bay Leaf if you have one (be sure to remove it BEFORE you go at it with a kitchen wand)
+- When the pot returns to a boil, reduce heat to low and add salt, pepper and 1 teaspoon of oregano.
+Add a Bay Leaf if you have one (be sure to remove it BEFORE you puree the soup).

-- Bring to boil, then reduce to a low temp (lowest setting), cover with lid (leaving a small gap for steam to escape) and let it simmer for 2 hours.
+- Cover with a lid (leaving a small gap for steam to escape) and let it simmer on your lowest heat setting for about 2 hours.